Skip to main content

 CLI flagsCommand lineHighest - explicit user intent

-User profiles~/.config/nono/profiles/Medium - user-defined
+User profiles~/.config/nono/profiles/*.json or *.jsoncMedium - user-defined

 CLI flags always override profile settings.